TylerHan1226/Riff-Harbor/documents/FeatureList.md

 * Users should be able to update the order items they created.
 * Users should be able to delete their order items.

-## 3. Order List
+## 3. Order History
-* Users should be able to view all the order lists created by the users.
+* Users should be able to view all the orders created by the users.
-* Users should be able to add order list.
+* Users should be able to create order history.
-* Users should be able to update the order list they created.
+* Users should be able to update the order histories they created.
-* Users should be able to delete their order lists.
+* Users should be able to delete their order history.

-## 4. Search / Sort & Filter
-* Users should be able to view the results by sorting or filtering.
-* Users should be able to view the results by searching car models or car locations.

-# Bonus Feature
-## 5. Amazon Web Services
-* All media should be able to be stored in AWS.

-## 6. Wish List
+## 4. Wish List
 * Users should be able to view all the items added to the wish list.
 * Users should be able to add items to the wish list.
 * Users should be able to update the wish list they created.
 * Users should be able to delete their wish list.

+# Bonus Feature
+## 5. Amazon Web Services
+* All media should be able to be stored in AWS.

+## 6. Search / Sort & Filter
+* Users should be able to view the results by sorting or filtering.
+* Users should be able to view the results by searching car models or car locations.